Meyaal/gitpod-full-template/README.md

 Is a webbsite about a yoga studio in Stockholm that offers diffirent levels of Yoga classes.
 The club offers an joyful enviroment to recover.

-Users of the website will be able to find all information about classes times, contact information and a sign up form and prices.
+Users of the website will be able to find all information about classes times, contact information, a sign up form and prices.